-All pregnant women need proper and timely antenatal care, but pregnant women under 19 years need extra care in pregnancy and during parenting.
-They have special health concerns because their own bodies are still growing and developing, and their emotions can be very mixed and fragile.
+If your daughter is pregnant and under 19 years, she will need extra care in pregnancy and during parenting.
+Pregnant teenage girls have special health concerns because their own bodies are still growing and developing, and their emotions can be very mixed and fragile.

-The earlier your daughter gets antenatal care, the more likely she is to have a healthy pregnancy.
+The earlier your pregnant teenage daughter gets antenatal care, the more likely she is to have a healthy pregnancy.

-Your daughter needs to see a GP to confirm her pregnancy and to have some basic health checks.
+Your daughter needs to see a GP as soon as possible to confirm her pregnancy and to have some basic health checks.

 A GP can also give your daughter options for antenatal care and birth.

 Ask the GP and the local child and family health service whether there are any local antenatal services experienced in working with pregnant teenagers.

 These services can understand your daughter’s special physical, emotional, financial and educational needs.
 They usually have teams of people to care for young pregnant women – doctors, midwives, social workers, dietitians, counsellors and mental health workers.

 Birth classes are good for all parents-to-be.
 They give detailed information about labour, birth, breastfeeding, early parenting and support services.

 Most hospitals have birth classes, and some hospitals have them especially for younger parents.
 If your child isn’t comfortable at birth classes, ask about other sessions or options.
 Sometimes school nurses are also midwives and can spend one-on-one time with teenagers at school.